Chalk home page

 ...

-#Parent message contains one of the chile message types
+# Parent message contains one of the child message types

 @stream(source=str_source, parse=get_click_event)